firebase/firebase-js-sdk/common/api-review/util.api.md

 // @public
 export const isValidTimestamp: (token: string) => boolean;

-// Warning: (ae-missing-release-tag) "IterateCallback" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-internal-missing-underscore) The name "IterateCallback" should be prefixed with an underscore because the declaration is marked as @internal
 //
-// @public
+// @internal
 export type IterateCallback<KeyType, ValueType> = (key: KeyType, value: ValueType, control: IterationController) => void | PersistencePromise<void>;

-// Warning: (ae-missing-release-tag) "IterateOptions" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-internal-missing-underscore) The name "IterateOptions" should be prefixed with an underscore because the declaration is marked as @internal
 //
-// @public
+// @internal
 export interface IterateOptions {
     index?: string;
     keysOnly?: boolean;